apache/storm/docs/Performance.md

 core for executors that are not likely to saturate the CPU.

 The *system bolt* generally processes very few messages per second, and so requires very little cpu (typically less than 10% of a physical core).

+## 9. Garbage Collection
+Choice of GC is an important concern for topologies that are latency or throughput sensitive.
+It is recommended to try the both the CMS and G1 collectors.
+Performance characteristics of the collectors can change between single and multiworker modes and is dependent on hardware characteristics such as number of CPUs and memory localities.
+Number of GC threads can also affect performance.
+Sometimes fewer GC threads can yield better performance.
+It is advisable to select a collector and tune it by mimicking anticipated peak data rates on hardware similar to what is used in production.

+## 10. Scaling out with Single Worker mode
+Communication between executors within a worker process is very fast as there is neither a need to serialize and deserialize messages nor does it involve communicating over the network stack.
+In multiworker mode, messages often cross worker process boundaries.
+For performance sensitive cases, if it is possible to configure a topology to run as many single-worker instances (for ex. one worker per input partition) rather than one multiworker instance, it may yield significantly better throughput and latency on the same hardware.
+The downside to this approach is that it adds the overhead of monitoring and managing many instances rather than one multiworker instance.